ekiefl/ekiefl.github.io/_posts/psim/2020-04-24-psim-theory.md

 $$ \vec{v}(t) = (v_0 - \mu_r g t) \, \hat{v}_0  \label{rolling_v_general} $$

-Angular momentum:
+Angular velocity:

 $$ \vec{\omega}_{xy}(t) = \hat{k} \times \frac{\vec{v}(t)}{R} \label{rolling_oxy_general} $$

 $$ \omega_z(t) = \omega_{0z} - \frac{5\mu_{sp}g}{2R}t \label{rolling_oz_general} $$

 where $v_0$ is the initial speed of the ball.
-Since angular momentum has 2 decoupled components,
+Since angular velocity has 2 decoupled components,
 $\vec{\omega}(t)$ is represented by 2 equations.  $\vec{\omega} _{xy} (t)$ defines the angular
-momentum projected onto the $xy-$plane, which is parallel with the table.
+velocity projected onto the $xy-$plane, which is parallel with the table.

 The above equations are defined in terms of $\hat{v}_0$, which can point direction in the $xy-$plane.
 If we take a frame of reference in which ball motion is in the $+x-$direction, we can drop the